VenkteshSahu22/Disaster-Response-Pipelines/README.md

 3. Go to http://0.0.0.0:3001/

-####  The main findings of the code can be found at the [repo](https://github.com/VenkteshSahu22/Disaster-Response-Pipelines/) available.
+####  The main findings of the code can be found at the [repo](https://github.com/VenkteshSahu22/Disaster-Response-Pipelines/) available here.

 ### Screenshots